 Where to go cross-country skiing in Montréal

-Winter in Montréal is a snowy playground—and few activities enable you to move through stunning frosty landscapes more gracefully than skiing.
-Whether you want a cardio-based workout or a leisurely glide, here are where locals go for cross-country skiing in Montréal.
+Winter in Montréal is a snowy playground.
+Few activities enable you to move through stunning frosty landscapes more gracefully than skiing.
+Whether you want a cardio-based workout or a leisurely glide, here are where locals go cross-country skiing in Montréal.

-The city’s central park—known locally as “the mountain”—is the perfect place to ski.
+The city’s central park, known locally as “the mountain,” is the perfect place to ski.
 The cross-country ski trails are groomed daily.
-Skiers can depart from Maison Smith, Beaver Lake, or at the base of the hill near the Sir George-Étienne Cartier monument, if you come equipped with your own skis.
+Skiers can depart from Beaver Lake (perfect if you need to rent skis) or at the base of the hill near the Sir George-Étienne Cartier monument (if you come equipped with your own skis).
 Along the way, you’ll have access to both wooded and wide-open landscapes.
 Here’s a map of the routes.

 In this popular Plateau neighbourhood park, the magic of Montréal winter is palpable.
 Two cross-country ski trails crisscross the western side of the park and have a total length of 5.2 km.
 Here’s a map of the routes.

-The cross-country ski trails (12 km) of this much-loved 63-hectare park offer routes that are sometimes wooded, sometimes clear with very little difference in elevation.
-Also, a 2.7 km circuit is reserved for skating.
+The cross-country ski trails (12 km) of this much-loved 63-hectare park offer routes that are sometimes wooded, sometimes clear, and with very little difference in elevation.
+Also, visitors will discover a 2.7 km circuit reserved for skating.

 Rentals: No

-Nearly 8 km of trails are available and mechanically maintained by park staff, who make it their duty to ensure the best possible snow conditions for skiers.
+Nearly eight kilometres of trails are available and mechanically maintained by park staff, who make it their duty to ensure the best possible snow conditions for skiers.
 The various trails of the park enable athletes—whether beginners or well-seasoned—to benefit from a tailor-made experience.
-Here’s a map of the routes.
+Official website of Parc Jean-Drapeau.

 The Jarry Park cross-country ski trail offers a handsome view of Mount Royal.
 Because it is short in length, and offers very little difference in height, it is ideal for beginners.
 When conditions allow, it is also possible to go snowshoeing.